Guitar Finger Exercises for Strength, Flexibility, and Independence

 For best results, pick an exercise that is challenging but manageable for you.
 Then stay with that one fingering exercise long enough to get the good it offers.

-If you’re just beginning, the first guitar exercise on this page is a perfect one.
+If you’re just getting started with playing guitar, the first guitar exercise on this page is a perfect one.
 Do it daily until you can perform it quickly and easily, and the challenge fades.
 Then move to the next.

 Exercises are a wonderful addition to any practice.
 And this is doubly so when we keep a steady rhythm and stay aware and focused on the current moment.